elliottinvent/Twatter/readme.md

 ![Twatter in action](https://cdn-images-1.medium.com/max/1600/1*Qzkouxnj6_fqkh2HbKR0zw.gif)

 ## Other use cases
 Twatter can be used for researchers looking for trends and for brand protection.
-I realise it also has uses for people building bots and those spreading 'fake news' – people looking to use it for that should [click here](https://www.youtube.com/watch?v=VQfrLViDnWo).

 ## You need your own Twitter Developer Account
 You need your own Twitter Developer account and credentials to use Twatter.
 Anyone with a Twitter account can sign up for a Developer account at https://dev.twitter.com/apps.